Subspace-Configurable Networks

-This paper puts forward the configuration subspace hypothesis that optimal model weights that correspond to parameterized continuous transformations of the input data reside in a low-dimensional linear subspace.
-We design subspace-configurable networks (SCNs) that learn such configuration subspaces and draw optimal model weights from this structure.
-We achieve surprisingly high accuracies even for low number of configuration dimensions and observe a simple and intuitive structure of the subspace of optimal solutions for all investigated input transformations.
-Our findings open up both practical applications and theoretical advancements.
+This paper addresses the problem of model reconfiguration and robustness to input transformations under severe resource constraints.
+We design subspace-configurable networks (SCNs) that learn low-dimensional configuration subspaces and draw optimal model weights from this structure.
+We achieve surprisingly high accuracies even for a low number of configuration dimensions and observe a simple and intuitive structure of the subspace of optimal solutions for all investigated input transformations.
+Our findings open up practical applications of SCNs summarized below.

-\fakeparagraph{Post-deployment adaptation} SCNs can be used in post-deployment model adaptation on resource-constrained devices as an alternative to costly backpropagation.
+\paragraph{Post-deployment adaptation.} SCNs can be used for the post-deployment model adaptation on resource-constrained devices as an alternative to costly backpropagation.
 SCN-configured inference networks are compact and can easily be deployed on devices with limited memory and processing power, \eg in robotics applications, edge computing, or classical embedded systems.
 In Section~\ref{sec:eval:iot:fruit} and Appendix~\ref{sec:eval:iot} we evaluate SCNs on two off-the-shelf MCUs (Tensilica Xtensa 32-bit LX7 dual-core and nRF52840) within the context of two example IoT applications: fruit classification using RGB sensor, and traffic sign classification from camera images.
 SCNs achieve a remarkable $\times$2.4 RAM savings and $\times$7.6 faster inference time compared to the One4All baseline reporting the same or higher test set accuracy.

-\fakeparagraph{SCNs as invariant architectures} SCNs can be used to build invariant network architectures on top of them by replacing the supply of $\alpha$ parameter vector with a search algorithm operating in the $\alpha$-space.
-We can leverage the fact that the correct input parameters $\alpha$ should produce a confident low-entropy classification result~\citep{Wortsman2020supsup,Hendrycks2016}.
-The modified SCN training procedure and a sample search algorithm are detailed in Appendix~\ref{sec:search:appendix}.
-Note that SCNs without search are of interest in their own right, since various sensor modalities can serve as input parameter $\alpha$, \eg using IMU (Inertial Measurement Unit) sensor measurements to determine the current 2D rotation parameter $\alpha$.
+\paragraph{SCNs as invariant architectures.} SCNs can be used to build invariant network architectures on top of them by replacing the supply of $\alpha$ parameter vector with a search algorithm operating in the $\alpha$-space.
+We leverage the fact that the correct input parameters $\alpha$ should produce a confident low-entropy classification result~\citep{Wortsman2020supsup,Hendrycks2016}.
+Note that SCNs without the $\alpha$-search algorithm are of interest in their own right, since various sensor modalities can serve as input parameter $\alpha$, \eg using IMU (Inertial Measurement Unit) sensor measurements to determine the current 2D rotation parameter $\alpha$.

-\fakeparagraph{Transformation complexity measure $D$} The configuration-subspace hypothesis provides a structured framework to quantify and compare the complexity of continuous transformations.
-This may help to develop effective and robust architectures that can better account for diverse transformations.